tomatohater/rpi-timelapse/README.md

 # Create a time lapse videos with a Raspberry Pi

-Use `motion` on a a Raspberry Pi to take awesome time lapse videos.
+Use `motion` on a Raspberry Pi to record time lapse videos.

 ## Equipment